EnergyNick/Crysis-Creative-Tools-Mod/README.md

 ### **[Script version] Universal, for Crysis 1, Crysis Warhead**

 #### Features
 - Ability to spawn entities from game (weapons, vehicles, NPS, etc) with DebugGun.
+- They are grouped into categories for ease of use ("From box" - US vehicles, Asian vehicles, weapons).
 - Customizable entity list of predefined entities for spawn (Just modify array in ```<YOUR_GAME_FOLDER>/Mods/CreativeTools/Game/Scripts/SpawnEntityList.lua```)
 - A little changes in suit balancing: Armor x1.5, player health x2, slightly reduced power consuming in cloak and speed modes (You can disable in ```<YOUR_GAME_FOLDER>/Mods/CreativeTools/Game/autoexec.cfg```).